Heaven's Royal Proclamation

-Readers should be aware that this study represents a core truth of Christ's Gospel that also exposes the error of Galatian religion ... which many within Christendom have now been fooled into thinking is ‘authentic Christianity’.
+Readers should be aware that this study represents a core truth of Christ's Gospel that also exposes the error of Galatian religion ... a spiritual counterfeit that many within Christendom believe to be ‘authentic Christianity’.
 Therefore, it should be no surprise that studies such as this often come under attack by those who have unknowingly embraced the counterfeit.

 God's Purpose for the